 We are accepting proposals within the following four areas of focus:

-- Teaching and learning in entrepreneurial support programs, including competitions, makerspaces, accelerators, incubators, and mentoring services
+- Teaching and learning in entrepreneurial support programs including competitions, makerspaces, accelerators, incubators, and mentoring services

-- Techniques for teaching across disciplines and engaging student teams
+- Techniques for teaching across disciplines

 - Approaches for evaluating learning